microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 The [Simple Linux Utility for Resource Management](https://computing.llnl.gov/linux/slurm/overview.html) (SLURM), also known as the *SLURM Workload Manager*, is a free and open-source job scheduler for Linux that excels at distributing heavy computing workloads across clusters of machines and processors.
 It is used on more than half of the world's largest supercomputers and High-Performance Computing (HPC) clusters, and it enjoys widespread use in the research community for jobs that require significant CPU resources.

 SLURM clusters can be built from real machines or virtual machines.
 Today, they can also be built from containers.
 A *container* is a self-contained package that includes everything needed to run a job, including code, run-time, system tools, and libraries.
 Containers are similar to VMs, but they feature lower overhead and faster startup times.
-The most popular container format in the world today is [Docker](https://www.docker.com/), which is an open-source containerization platform.
+One of the most popular container formats is [Docker](https://www.docker.com/), which is an open-source containerization platform.
 Bundling your code in Docker containers provides portability between platforms such as Microsoft Azure and Amazon Web Services (AWS) and lets you avoid being tied to a specific cloud-platform vendor.

-To simplify the use of Docker containers, Azure offers the [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/) (ACS), which hosts Docker containers and includes an optimized configuration of popular open-source scheduling and orchestration tools, including [DC/OS](https://dcos.io/) and [Docker Swarm](https://www.docker.com/products/docker-swarm).
+To simplify the use of Docker containers, Azure offers the [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/) (ACS), which hosts Docker containers in the cloud and includes an optimized configuration of popular open-source scheduling and orchestration tools, including [DC/OS](https://dcos.io/) and [Docker Swarm](https://www.docker.com/products/docker-swarm).
 The latter uses native clustering capabilities to turn a group of Docker engines into a single virtual Docker engine and is the perfect tool for the job of creating SLURM clusters from Docker containers.

 In this lab, you will create a SLURM cluster from a swarm of Docker container instances hosted in ACS and run a Python script in those container instances to convert a batch of color images to grayscale.